|

 Community Scientific Advisory Committee, and he represented CNPS on

-the U.S. Forest Service Issues Statewide Conservation Committee.
+the US Forest Service Issues Statewide Conservation Committee.
 He

 was a volunteer preserve manager at The Nature Conservancy's Vina

-Plains Preserve near Chico; an important contributor to the California
+Plains Preserve near Chico, an important contributor to the California

-Department of Fish and Game's Natural Diversity Data Base; a field
+Department of Fish and Game's Natural Diversity Data Base, a field

-associate with the California Academy of Science; and a member of
+associate with the California Academy of Science, and a member of

 the Natural Areas Association, the Ecological Society of America,